-I am so excited to show you how to make THE BEST oatmeal ever, both on the stovetop and in the microwave.
-This oatmeal recipe is creamy, healthy, fluffy, and absolutely delicious.
-It makes a warm, comforting breakfast that will keep you satisfied for hours.
+Learn how to make the most delicious, fluffy oatmeal both on the stovetop and in the microwave.
+My secret ingredient?
+Egg Whites.
+This high-protein oatmeal recipe is thick, creamy, healthy, and absolutely delicious.
+A warm, comforting breakfast that will keep you satisfied for hours.

 Oatmeal is super popular in my house.
-We like it in all forms; overnight oats, steel-cut oats, oatmeal muffins, baked oats, and oatmeal pancakes!
+We like it in all forms; overnight oats, steel-cut oats, oatmeal muffins, baked oats, savory oats, and oatmeal pancakes!

 There are so many ways to make oatmeal taste good, but this recipe may just be my favorite.
 I’ve been making it like this for years (remember my kid’s favorite oatmeal) and can confirm that it really is THE BEST.